Primordial black hole mass functions as a probe of cosmic origin

-From Fig.~\ref{Fig:MassFunction}, we observe that the mass function in SSE-inflation fits the data from \cite{marconi2004local, vika2009millennium, li2011cosmological} well and that the mass function predicted by the matter bounce scenario is almost located within the allowed region provided in \cite{2020NatAs...4..282S}.
+From Fig. \ref{Fig:MassFunction}, we observe that the mass function in the SSE-inflation scenario fits the observation at $z\sim 6$ better than the matter bounce scenario.
 Note that there are two significant behaviors.
-First, within the lower-mass region ($M < M_{\star}$), the slopes of mass functions for both the scenarios, derived through the numerical calculations, are completely consistent with the analytical estimates made in the previous subsection.
-Second, for the larger-mass region ($M \gtrsim M_\star$), the matter bounce yields a mass function that decreases faster than that of SSE-inflation.
-The underlying reason is that the monotonic growth of $\nu_B (M)$ leads to a drastic exponential suppression of the mass function in the matter bounce scenario.
-Therefore, these crucial dynamics can be exploited in order to distinguish different cosmic origin paradigms by leveraging high-precision SMBH surveys in the near future.
+First, within the lower-mass region ($m \lesssim 10^9M_{\odot}$), the slopes of mass functions for both scenarios, derived through the numerical calculations, are completely consistent with the analytical estimates in the previous section.
+Second, for the larger-mass region ($m \gtrsim 10^9M_{\odot}$), the matter bounce yields a mass function that decreases faster than that of SSE-inflation.
+The reason is that the monotonic growth of $\nu_B$ leads to a drastic exponential suppression of the mass function in the matter bounce scenario.
+Therefore, these crucial characters and more precise SMBH surveys can be exploited in order to distinguish different cosmic origin paradigms in the near future.

-Fig.~\ref{Fig:MCMCResult} presents the parameter spaces for $M_{\star}$ and $f_{\mathrm{PBH}}$ in $1 \sigma$- and $2 \sigma$-confidence regions for the SSE-inflation and matter bounce scenarios, respectively.
+Fig.~\ref{Fig:MCMCResult1} illustrates the parameter space for $M_{\star}$ and $f_{\mathrm{PBH}} (6)$ within $1 \sigma$- and $2 \sigma$-confidence regions for both the SSE-inflation and matter bounce scenarios, respectively.
 The best-fit parameter space for SSE-inflation at $68\%$ C.L. reads

-which for matter bounce at $68\%$ C.L. reads
+while for matter bounce at $68\%$ C.L. reads